-As of now, the audiovisual sector is one of the most polluting in the world.
-Indeed, the Hollywood studios, located in California, would pollute more than any other industry, with the exception of oil exploitation (Lenglet, 2022).
+The audiovisual industry is one of the most polluting in the world.
+Indeed, the Hollywood studios, located in California, pollute more than any other industry, with the exception of oil exploitation (Lenglet, 2022).
 The French collective Ecoprod estimates the footprint of the audiovisual industry at 1.7 million tonnes of carbon per year.
-In fact, a multi-site feature film would generate 1,000 t of CO2 equivalent1, which corresponds to 10,000 round trips from Montreal to Toronto by plane.
-According to the calculator promoter Albert of England, in 2019, one hour of television represents 9.2 t eq.
-CO2.
-The good news is that this figure is 10% lower than the result obtained in 2017, i.e. 10.2 t eq.
-CO2 (Matthews, 2020).
+In fact, a multi-site feature film generates 1,000 t of CO_2 equivalent,1 which corresponds to 10,000 round trips from Montreal to Toronto by plane.
+According to the British carbon calculator "We are Albert" in 2019, one hour of television represents 9.2 t eq.
+CO_2 .
+The good news is that this figure is 10% lower than the result obtained in 2017, namely 10.2 t eq.
+CO_2 (Matthews, 2020).

 Unfortunately, there is little information regarding the environmental impact of Quebec's audiovisual industry.
 The carbon impact data available for filming comes mainly from France (Ecoprod) or the United States (Sustainable Production Alliance) and does not accurately reflect the reality of Quebec's film industry.
-Gaining quantitative data regarding the carbon impact of Quebec productions is essential to building a case for ecoresponsibility on film sets.
+Gaining quantitative data regarding the carbon impact of Quebec productions is essential to building a case for eco-responsibility on film sets.
 Across the province, few productions have actually calculated their carbon footprint, and no data has been made public.
 Therefore, there is no impact report for the Quebec industry.

-Given the lack of quantitative data concerning the environmental impact of Quebec's audiovisual industry, the Conseil québécois des événements écoresponsables (CQEER), together with the Quebec Film and Television Council (QFTC), proposed a case study project to Telefilm Canada.
-This study is the first of its kind to be financed by Telefilm Canada, a Crown corporation dedicated to the success of the Canadian audiovisual industry whose primary mandate is to foster access and excellence by providing programs that support cultural resonance and public engagement.
+Given the lack of quantitative data on the environmental impact of Quebec's audiovisual industry, the Quebec Council for Eco-responsible Events (CQEER), together with the Quebec Film and Television Council (QFTC), proposed a case study project to Telefilm Canada.
+This study is the first of its kind to be financed by Telefilm Canada, a Crown corporation dedicated to the success of the Canadian audiovisual industry, whose primary mandate is to foster access and excellence by providing programs that support cultural resonance and public engagement.
 Telefilm supports dynamic businesses and creative talent by financing and promoting these productions through its various funds and programs.
 The primary objective of the study is to analyze the CO2 emissions of the different departments involved in the production process in order to assess their respective impacts.
-The figures were determined with the help of the We are Albert calculator.
-These results could constitute a first reference for other Quebec productions.
+The figures were determined with the help of the We are Albert carbon calculator.
+These results could constitute an initial benchmark for other Quebec productions.
 This report compiles insights about the data collection process and presents the carbon footprint results.
 In addition, this report aims to demonstrate the steps and actions to adopt on film sets in order to improve their carbon footprint.